Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/README.md

 I'm Jiahe Liu, a Computer Science sophomore with a knack for problem-solving and an enthusiast of technology and innovation.
 As an INTP, I thrive in logical analysis and enjoy taking an exploratory and theoretical approach to my studies.

 ### 🎓 Education:
-- Sophomore studying Computer Science
+- Sophomore studying Computer Science @DKU
 - Currently diving deep into the realms of Python, Java, HTML, and CSS

 ### 💡 Technical Skills: